-Madagascar president says ‘attempt to seize power illegally’ under way
+Madagascar army unit claims control as president alleges power-grab

 The announcement by members of the CAPSAT unit marked a dramatic turn in the country’s weeklong political crisis.

-After the soldiers broke ranks and they escorted thousands of protesters into Antananarivo’s May 13 Square, a symbolic site for political uprisings that had been sealed off and heavily guarded throughout the last few weeks.
+After the soldiers broke ranks and they escorted thousands of protesters into May 13 Square, a symbolic site for political uprisings that had been sealed off and heavily guarded throughout the last few weeks, in the capital, Antananarivo.

 Videos shared online showed CAPSAT troops addressing crowds outside the capital’s town hall, with demonstrators and military personnel standing together atop a destroyed police vehicle.

-Demonstrators, most of them young people and university students, are demanding Rajoelina resign, apologize to the nation, and dissolve the Senate and electoral commission.
+Demonstrators, most of them young people and university students, are demanding that Rajoelina resign, apologise to the nation, and dissolve the Senate and electoral commission.